rkt/rkt/Documentation/using-rkt-with-systemd.md

 ## Advanced Unit File

-A more advanced unit example takes advantage of a few convinient systemd features:
+A more advanced unit example takes advantage of a few convenient systemd features:

 1. Inheriting environment variables specified in the unit with `--inherit-env`.
 This functionality keeps your units clear and concise instead of layering on a ton of flags to `rkt run`.
 2. Using the dependency graph to start our pod after networking has come online.
-This is helpful if your application requires outside connectivity to fetch remote configuration (for exmaple, from etcd).
+This is helpful if your application requires outside connectivity to fetch remote configuration (for example, from etcd).
 3. Set resource limits for this rkt pod.
-This can also be done in the unit instead of passing in a mess of flags to `rkt run`.
+This can also be done in the unit instead of `rkt run`.

-Here's what it looks like altogether:
+Here's what it looks like all together:

 ```
 [Unit]